AresValley/Artemis-DB/static/236/description.md

 IRA-ARQ, also known as BULG-ASCII and ASCII-ARQ, is a high data rate ARQ FSK system used by Bulgarian, Slovakian, and Czech diplomatic stations.
 The maximum speed of this mode has been seen to reach 1200 bd.
-Not seen much much nowadays
+IRA-ARQ uses the ASCII (ITA-5 or IRA) alphabet charset.
+Some transmissions of IRA-ARQ can be decoded using an ASCII decoder.

+This mode is typically found with baud rates of 75, 100, 110, 150, 180, 200, 240, 300 or 600 bd.
+Faster baud rates have also been seen.